 Vascular dementia occurs when the area of the brain responsible for cognitive ability suffers from a lack of proper blood circulation.
 Atherosclerosis, brain injuries or strokes can all cause this problem.
 Although the disease process has the potential to progress like Alzheimer’s, VaD is treatable under certain conditions.
-Following are little-known facts about VaD that Tampa Bay dementia caregivers should understand.
+Following are little-known facts about VaD that Clearwater dementia caregivers should understand.

 Who It Affects